 The Preliminary Hearing System in Ohio is Archaic and Illogical

 The preliminary hearing process in Ohio dates back to the 1800s.
 It is illogical and fraught with peril.
-Sometimes it results in people being arrested twice, usually at very inopportune times or places.
+Sometimes it results in people being arrested twice, usually at very inconvenient times or places.
 If you are charged with a felony in Ohio, a criminal defense lawyer is a necessity.

 It takes a skilled and experienced criminal defense attorney to guide you through the felony system in Ohio.
 Without a lawyer early on in this process, you will have no chance of resolving the case before it gets presented to a grand jury for indictment.
 It is absolutely critical to have an experienced criminal defense lawyer at this stage of the proceedings.